lewisrenfrew/sc/README.md

 - Samples are not committed — add your own
 - Snapshot files are not committed — generated locally by the instruments
 - The LCXL top row buttons should be set to **momentary** in Novation Components for multiwarp (shift behaviour).
 Bottom row buttons should be momentary on both instruments.
+- A connected Launch Control XL is required — boot will fail without one, as `MIDIOut(2)` errors if the device isn't present.
+Volume is also LCXL-only (no GUI control).